devbisme/KiPart/docs/usage.rst

 position on the left/right or top/bottom sides.
 A value of 1.0 pushes them to the bottom-most or right-most position on the left-right or top-bottom sides.
 A value of 0.5 (the default) centers them.

+The ``--scrunch`` option will compress a three- or four-sided schematic symbol by moving the left and right columns of pins closer together so that their pin labels are shadowed by the pins on the top and bottom rows.

+By default, the first pin of a schematic symbol is placed at the origin.
+The ``-c`` option causes the centroid of the symbol to be placed at the origin.

 Examples
 ^^^^^^^^^^^^